Temporary event notice

 A temporary event notice (TEN) can be used to authorise relatively small-scale ad hoc events held in or on any premises, involving no more than 499 people at any one time.
 If you propose to have more than 499 persons, or have already had the maximum number of TENs this year, you will need to apply for a premises licence.

 Licensable activities will then normally be permitted to anyone aged 18 or over can give a maximum of five TENs per calendar year.
 Personal licence holders can give a maximum of fifty TENs per calendar year.
-A user not holding a personal licence is limited to five events where there is supply of alcohol .
-The "premises user" must give the TEN.
+A user not holding a personal licence is limited to five events where there is supply of alcohol.
+The premises user must also give copies of the notice to the following no later than ten working days before the event period.

 An activity that can be licensed must be carried out as detailed in a notice that must be given.
 The notice must be in a specific format and can only be made by persons aged 18 or over.